harviator/tech-blog/README.md

 ## Process

-* For this project we started from scratch.
-I looked at the readme example for a wire frame and to see how the data was related so I could build the models.
+* There was an example I used as a wire frame and to see how the data was related so I could build the models.
+However the code was from scratch.
 * From there I followed the MVC paradigm to complete the project.
 * The biggest challenges for this project was the size of the project and keeping track of all the moving peices.
 When something broke or a change was made often times there were cascading effects.
 * The successes for this project was getting a better understanding of a full stack application and learning about debugging and fixing my code.
-* Credit to my tutor, TA's, and classmates for their help.

 ## Screen Shot